Asherpayn/Asherpayn.github.io/README.md

 # asher
-i created this account as i couldnt remember my og password but i mainly usie it for collaborating with my friend.
+i created this account as i couldnt remember my og password but i mainly use it for collaborating with my friend.